-Those eligible to vote are all resident electors and non-resident ratepayer electors whose names appear on the electoral roll.
-The Preliminary Electoral Roll will be available for public inspection from Friday 15 July 2022 to Friday 12 August 2022 at the above locations.
-Those enrolled by 12 August 2022 will have their voting papers posted to them.
-Those who enrol after 12 August 2022 will need to request a special vote.
+All resident electors and non-resident ratepayer electors on the electoral roll are eligible to vote.
+The Preliminary Electoral Roll will be available for public inspection from Friday 4 July 2025 to Friday 1 August 2025 at the locations overpage.

+Those enrolled by 1 August 2025 will have their voting documents posted to them and those who enrol after 1 August 2025 will need to request a special vote.

-Resident Roll: All parliamentary electors, including those on the Māori Electoral Roll, are automatically enrolled on the Resident Roll, at the address where they live.
+Resident Roll: All parliamentary electors, both those on the General Electoral Roll and the Māori Electoral Roll, are automatically enrolled on the Resident Roll, at the address where they live.